geertjanw/ojet-training/README.md

 ### (a) Creating a CCA Component

-We'll start by creating a new CCA component, add properties, and express them as attributes in the view of a module, by means of a new custom element, as shown below:
+We'll start by creating a new CCA component, add properties, and express them as attributes in the view of a module, by means of a new custom element.
+Wouldn't it be great if you could express the form that you defined in step 5 above, as below instead?
+That's what you're going to learn about in this section.

 ```html #button { border: none; }
 <my-employee-form first-name='[[inputFirstName]]' last-name='[[inputLastName]]'></my-employee-form>